-Dr. Monique P. Flemings PT, M.Ed., D.Min. is a core faculty member and Director of Admissions for South College Atlanta Department of Physical Therapy.
+Dr. Monique P. Flemings PT, M.Ed., D.Min. is a core faculty member and Director of Admissions for South College Atlanta School of Physical Therapy.
 She graduated from University of Illinois in 1989 with a BS in Physical Therapy and draws from over 33 years clinical experience in complex patients, geriatrics, rehabilitation management and home health experience.
 She has served as a manager for a rehabilitation department and practice manager for physician-based outpatient centers.
 She is an author of 18 inspirational books and an international speaker.
 She has traveled to Ghana West Africa on several missions’ trips providing health education and training to poverty-stricken villages.
 Her experience includes serving as Director of Clinical Education for a Physical Therapy Assistant program and Clinical Education Faculty for a DPT program in Illinois.
 She has served as IPTA SSIG Coordinator for PTA students.
 Her community service includes being the keynote speaker for Support Organization for Minority Physical Therapist and an item writer for FSBPT.

-Sarah Harrison, PT, DPT, CCS earned her DPT from the University of Washington in 2011 and has extensive experience in the acute care hospital environment, as well as inpatient rehabilitation and cardiovascular and pulmonary physical therapy.
+Dr. Sarah Harrison, PT, DPT, CCS earned her DPT from the University of Washington in 2011 and has extensive experience in the acute care hospital environment, as well as inpatient rehabilitation and cardiovascular and pulmonary physical therapy.
 She completed a Fellowship in Critical Care Physical Therapy at the University of Chicago in 2014, going on to help train staff and develop early ICU mobility and rehabilitation programs in hospitals in Chicago, Denver, and Seattle.
-She earned Board Certification in Cardiovascular and Pulmonary Physical Therapy in 2016 and has assisted with cardiovascular and pulmonary education as well as burn and integumentary education at several DPT programs in Illinois, University of Colorado in Denver as well as the South College DPT program from 2015-2018.
+She earned a Board Certification in Cardiovascular and Pulmonary Physical Therapy in 2016 and has assisted with cardiovascular and pulmonary education as well as burn and integumentary education at several DPT programs in Illinois, University of Colorado in Denver as well as the South College DPT program from 2015-2018.
 As core faculty at South College since 2020, Dr. Harrison seeks to bring the perspectives of many experiences from different regions of the country and different areas of PT practice.
 Having seen the significant racial and socioeconomic disparities present across the country in both patients and employees in healthcare settings, she has a special interest in fostering diversity, equality, and inclusion in the future of the physical therapy profession.
 She currently serves several critical access hospitals and a level II trauma center in central Oregon as a PT in acute care, transitional care, and acute rehab.
-Dr. Harrison serves as Assistant Professor with the School of Physical Therapy.
+Dr. Harrison serves as Assistant Professor and Director of Clinical Education for the School of Physical Therapy DPT Program in Atlanta.